wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    1. Configurations structure your test configuration parameters at one specific point in your repository.
    1. TestPlanning to plan software quality assurance (QA) activities across the application lifecycle.
    1. TestCasesDesign (red) to put test cases into a logical structure by creating a TestSheet to show all possible combinations of TestCases required to ensure full test coverage.
-   1. TestCases (blue) to create TestCases, which are made up of a series of TestSteps.
+   1. TestCases (blue) ctrl+N, cntr+F, to create TestCases, which are made up of a series of TestSteps.
    1. Modules (orange) to create modules for use in TestCases.
 Modules contain technical information used to steer test objects.
    1. Execution (green) to see the logs and results of standard or exploratory test runs which can be sped up with distributed execution.
    1. Issues to manage undesired behavior of the system under test.
 Create new issues that come up during test execution, or link existing issues to a TestCase log.